parsa-vahdati2003/NFT-Marketplace-/README.md

 Navigate to the project directory:

-its two page , home oage and loge in oage when click on sign up
+you should first clone the project for loading fetches its two page , home oage and loge in oage when click on sign up

 ```bash